signalfx/integrations/aws-rds/README.md

 - `EncryptedSignalFxAuthToken`: The Ciphertext blob output from your encryption of your SignalFx organization's access token
 - `KeyId`: The key id of your KMS encryption key; it is the last section of the key's ARN.
 - `SelectedMetricGroups`: The metric groups you wish to send.
 Enter `All` if you want all available metrics.
 Otherwise, list the names of desired metric groups, spelled exactly as they are in [Metrics collected by this integration](#metric-groups-collected-by-this-integration), separated by single spaces.
+- `Realm`: Your SignalFx Realm: YOUR_SIGNALFX_REALM.
+To determine what realm you are in, check your profile page in the SignalFx web application.
+Default: `us0`.

 **Parameters for template using non-encrypted access tokens**
 - `SignalFxAuthToken`: Your SignalFx organization's access token (YOUR_SIGNALFX_API_TOKEN)
 - `SelectedMetricGroups`: The metric groups you wish to send.
 Enter `All` if you want all available metrics.
 Otherwise, list the names of desired metric groups, spelled exactly as they are in [Metrics collected by this integration](#metric-groups-collected-by-this-integration), separated by single spaces.
+- `Realm`: Your SignalFx Realm: YOUR_SIGNALFX_REALM.
+To determine what realm you are in, check your profile page in the SignalFx web application.
+Default: `us0`.

+#### A note on SignalFx realms:
+A realm is a self-contained deployment of SignalFx in which your organization is hosted.
+Different realms have different API endpoints.
+For example, the endpoint for sending data in the us1 realm is ingest.us1.signalfx.com, and ingest.eu0.signalfx.com for the eu0 realm.
+If you try to send data to the incorrect realm, your access token will be denied.

 ##### 4. Deploy function and configure trigger